Your Guide to Nutraceuticals

 This trace mineral plays a role in antioxidant pathways that maintain the health of the cells in the body.
 Some cats and dogs may benefit from regulated, daily doses of manganese.
 To prevent over-supplementing, pet owners can use products that have a pre-measured quantity in every serving.

 Also abbreviated to MSM, this compound contains sulfur and offers anti-inflammatory properties.
-But MSM does more than reducing inflammation.
+But MSM does more than reduce inflammation.
 This compound is also used to maintain supple, healthy cartilage.

 9. Modified Milk Protein